The Childress Family Foundation Scholarship

 Supporting student athletes at Mayfair High School

-The Josh Childress Foundation Scholarship aims to recognize student athletes at Mayfair High School in Lakewood, California and support their college education.
-Two one-time awards of $10,000 will be offered annually to newly graduating Mayfair seniors who are accepted to a 2 year or 4 year university or trade school.
+The Childress Family Foundation Scholarship aims to recognize student athletes at Mayfair High School in Lakewood, California and support their college education.
+Up to 4 one-time awards of $10,000 will be offered annually to newly graduating Mayfair seniors who are accepted to a 2 year or 4 year university or trade school.

-The one-time $10,000 award is open to graduating Mayfair High School student athletes that have been admitted to a 2 or 4 year university or trade school; One female student athlete and one male student athlete will be chosen.
+The one-time $10,000 award is open to graduating Mayfair High School student athletes that have been admitted to a 2 or 4 year university or trade school; Up to two female student athletes and two male student athletes will be chosen.

 Please follow these steps in order to apply: